Provision Engineer Auth Users

 Prerequisites

-• MAP_SUPABASE_URL and MAP_SUPABASE_SERVICE_ROLE_KEY exported in your shell.
-The service-role key is the same credential fit-map people push consumes — provision is operator-only by virtue of which env var it reads.
+• SUPABASE_URL and SUPABASE_SERVICE_ROLE_KEY available in your environment.
+Local installs get these in .env from just env-setup; hosted Supabase projects expose them in Project Settings → API.
+The service-role key is the same credential fit-map people push consumes — provision is operator-only by virtue of which credential it reads.
 It is registered on fit-map, not fit-landmark, because Landmark's read path no longer holds the service-role key.

 • activity.organization_people populated.
 Run fit-map people push <roster.yaml> first if it isn't.